Maja-Jer/photo_sessions/README.md

 Photo Sessions is a great way to meet these user needs because:

 The user interface for inputting activity data has been carefully controlled to validate input and make sure what is provided fits the needs of the database structure.
-Setting input field types to ------- etc makes sure the user is prompted when the data they provide is incorrect.

 The edit photo page is clearly structured and laid out in a simple and easy to understand